 Another key to Progent's effectiveness is breadth of expertise.
 Progent is not only a Microsoft Certified consulting firm, but has also put together one of the world's largest independent group of Cisco-certified CCIE network engineers.
 This networking expertise makes it possible for Progent to fix even the most stubborn issues associated with network infrastructure.
 In addition, Progent's team of CISA, CISSP, GIAC, CISM, and ISSAP certified network security consultants offer a comprehensive array of online services including affordably priced security audit packages to assess the vulnerability of networks of any size to external and internal threats.

-For small and mid-sized businesses throughout the United States, Progent's Microsoft-certified experts offer computer assistance and professional consulting support for the entire array of Microsoft .NET servers, Windows 2012 R2 Server, Microsoft Windows 2008 R2 Server, and Windows 2003 Server.
-Progent's planning, installation, update, and support capabilities include network design, deployment, and administration help for project management and documentation, on-site and remote technical help and system repair, Help Desk Support, certified security consulting, IT outsourcing, and ProSight Virtual Hosting services.
+For small businesses throughout the United States, Progent's Microsoft-authorized experts can provide network help and professional consulting support for the entire family of Microsoft .NET Enterprise Servers, Windows Server 2012 R2, Microsoft Windows 2008 R2 Server, and Windows 2003 Server.
+Progent's planning, integration, optimization, and consulting services include system architecture, deployment, and administration help for project management and documentation, local and off-site technical help and network repair, Help Desk Outsourcing Services, comprehensive security consulting, full-service outsourcing, and ProSight Virtual Hosting services.

-In case your organization needs immediate remote help from a Microsoft certified consultant, refer to Progent's Urgent Remote Network Help.
+In case your company needs immediate remote support from a Microsoft certified engineer, visit Progent's Emergency Online Network Help.

 Find out more details concerning Progent's Support Services for Microsoft .NET Server Technology.